 I often hear photographers talk about “getting it right in-camera”.
 This is because real photographers don’t need Photoshop, as their great skill produces perfectly-exposed images.
-Besides, if shooting JPEG, any exposure correction will exaggerate the format’s limitations.
+Besides, if shooting JPEG, any subsequent exposure correction will exacerbate the format’s limitations.
 But, if shooting raw (like some real photographers do), you could be making a big mistake by getting it right in-camera.

 You could argue that the difference between 2,000 and 4,000 is the same as the difference between a lot and loads, but we must also consider what happens at the other end of the tonal range: the shadows.
 Underexposing a dark subject by 1 stop could reduce its tonal resolution from 32 levels per stop to 16.
 You see, a darker stop always has half of the tonal resolution of the lighter one above it.